totallynotvaishnav/DailyFix-frontend/README.md

 • As a Business diary day planner: Create agendas, write memos, craft presentations as notes using DailyFix as a task manager app.

-• As a Trip journal app: Seamlessly enable us to travel journals, including travel photos in an orderly manner.
-Camera capture enables us to take photos quickly in a simple journal.
+• As a Trip journal app: Seamlessly enable us to travel journals.

 • As a Daily expense tracker: Organize your receipts, bills, and invoices daily.
 Note and save!